hydrogen-music/hydrogen-music/faq.md

 For more information on using Hydrogen please read the manual and check out the tutorial video's (both can be found under the Documentation tab)

-If you cannot find an answer to your question in the FAQ, Manual or Video's your best bet is to post it on the forum.
+If you cannot find an answer to your question in the FAQ, Manual or Video's feel free to ask your question via [Github](https://github.com/hydrogen-music/hydrogen-music/issues) or at our [mailing list](https://sourceforge.net/projects/hydrogen/lists/hydrogen-devel).

 # Frequently asked questions